 - Comfort and grooming activities - such as preening, ruffling feathers, stretching wings and dustbathing

-- Perching on raised perches at night and for protection from predators
+- Roosting on raised perches at night for comfort and to feel safe from predators

 - Running and exercising